AraBlocks/ara-module-template/.github/COMMIT_FORMAT_EXAMPLES.md

 ## Documentation

-A `docs` type is a task that directly effects documentation that is constructed manually, programmitcally, or through a third-party.
+A `docs` type is a task that directly affects documentation that is constructed manually, programmatically, or through a third-party.
 This can include typos, additions, deletions, and examples.

 ```